Charles Sturt Accommodation Equity Scholarship

 If you are receiving any other scholarships or scholarships for the purpose of relocating or accommodation you may not be eligible to receive this scholarship.

-- The Charles Sturt University Accommodation Equity Scholarship will provide financial assistance to eligible commencing or continuing students to reside in on-campus university residences, including St Martins and St Francis Colleges Wagga Wagga.
+- The Charles Sturt University Accommodation Equity Scholarship will provide financial assistance to eligible commencing or continuing students to reside in on-campus university residences, including St Martins and St Francis Colleges Wagga Wagga; or off-campus accommodation.
 Applications are assessed and awarded on individual circumstances and available funding.

 - For first-year commencing students, the scholarship is valued at $5,000 per annum, payable in two equal instalments of $2,500 in session one and session two.